Published: June 1, 2020 | Posted by: Moneymax | Personal Loan

 Private lending companies also release funds within the day of application or approval, or the next day at the latest.

 Beneficial as it may be, borrowing from private lenders could also be very risky.
+Take these factors in consideration when you plan to borrow from a private lending company.

 Private loans are known for their high monthly interest rates starting at 4% to 7.5% or higher, making the cost of borrowing expensive.
 Personal loans from banks in the Philippines have much lower monthly interest rates of 1.20% to 1.94%.